spryker/spryker-docs/docs/scos/user/user-guides/202009.0/back-office-user-guide/content/blocks/managing-content-of-emails-via-cms-blocks.md

 title: Managing content of emails via CMS blocks
 description: You can manage the content of emails you send to customers by editing email templates via CMS Blocks.
 originalLink: https://documentation.spryker.com/v6/docs/managing-content-of-emails-via-cms-blocks
+originalArticleId: c86f6d8d-82ec-4bc8-997e-bb1561c971d7
 redirect_from:
   - /v6/docs/managing-content-of-emails-via-cms-blocks
   - /v6/docs/en/managing-content-of-emails-via-cms-blocks
 ---

-You can manage the content of emails you send to customers by editing [email templates via CMS Blocks](https://documentation.spryker.com/docs/email-as-a-cms-block-feature-overview).
+You can manage the content of emails you send to customers by editing [email templates via CMS Blocks](https://documentation.spryker.com/v6/docs/email-as-a-cms-block-overview).

 There is a number of default emails that are automatically sent on different occasions like customer registration or order shipment.
 You can change the default emails by editing their email templates via respective CMS Blocks.
-See [Default Email Templates](https://documentation.spryker.com/docs/email-as-a-cms-block-feature-overview#default-email-templates) for the full list of the emails with their Email CMS Blocks.
+See [Default Email Templates](https://documentation.spryker.com/v6/docs/email-as-a-cms-block-overview#default-email-templates) for the full list of the emails with their Email CMS Blocks.

 To start managing the content of emails, go to **Content > Blocks**.